 HealthSource also offers a secure neighborhood for residents diagnosed with dementia.
 Having on-site psychiatrists in the nearby Behavioral Medicine Center makes HealthSource unique in its ability to manage patients in this and all neighborhoods who might be dealing with depression or other mental health issues.

-HealthSource Saginaw’s White Pine Mental Health Center is able to provide treatment for 85 children, adolescents, and adults.
-White Pine Mental Health Center specializes in acute crisis stabilization through medication management, group therapies, and aftercare planning.
+HealthSource Saginaw’s Behavioral Medicine Center is able to provide treatment for 101 children, adolescents, adults, and geriatric patients.
+Our Behavioral Medicine Center specializes in acute crisis stabilization through medication management, group therapies, and aftercare planning.

 The entire facility is designed for the personal safety and health of patients and staff.